Wittenbach

 Wittenbach is a municipality in the Wahlkreis (constituency) of St. Gallen in the canton of St. Gallen in Switzerland.

 History

 Wittenbach is first mentioned in 1297 as Witebach.

 Geography

 Wittenbach has an area, As of 2006, of 12.3 km2.
 Of this area, 58% is used for agricultural purposes, while 20.9% is forested.
 Of the rest of the land, 19.5% is settled (buildings or roads) and the remainder (1.5%) is non-productive (rivers or lakes).
+The city is flanked by 2 ravines - the Galgentobel, formed by Steinach creek to the east and the Sitter river valley to the west.

 The municipality consists of the village sections Wittenbach, Kronbühl, Bruggwaldpark as well as scattered settlements and the exclave of Hinterberg.

 Coat of arms

 The blazon of the municipal coat of arms is Gules three Willows Argent issuant from a Base wavy Azure and on it a bar wavy of the second.